hpsfoundation/tac/lifecycle_policy.md

 * Resolution 5:
   That PROJECT NAME has a publicly available governance document.
 * Resolution 6:
-  That PROJECT NAME is being used successfully in production by at least three independent end users which, in the TAC's judgment, are of adequate quality and scope.
+  That PROJECT NAME has documented that the project is being used successfully in production by at least three independent end users which, in the TAC's judgment, are of adequate quality and scope.
 * Resolution 7:
   That PROJECT NAME has demonstrated development processes (e.g., use of pull requests, code review, testing, CI) that lower barriers to contribution and ensure software quality necessary for increased adoption.
 * Resolution 8: